riboseinc/jekyll-theme-open-project/README.md

 gem 'jekyll-theme-open-project'
 ```

+(Jekyll’s default theme was “minima” at the time of this writing.)

 Also in the `Gemfile`, add two important plugins to the `:jekyll_plugins` group.
 (The SEO tag plugin is not mandatory, but these docs assume you use it.)